copperdevs/CopperMatchmaking/ReadMe.md

 ### Server

 1. Create ranks.
 The matchmaker creates a pool of players for each rank.
-Each connected client can only be matchmaked into a lobby with players of the same rank.
+Each connected client can only be matched into a lobby with players of the same rank.

     ```csharp